madiepev/PowerAppAMLEndpoint/tutorial/Part1.md

 3. From the **Start from blank** options, select **Instant flow**.
 4. Give your flow a name and select **PowerApps** under **Choose how to trigger this flow**.
 <img src="/media/Picture2.PNG" alt="drawing" width="600"/>

+5. Add a **Next step**.
+6. Search for **HTTP** and add this as a next step to your flow.
+  - Method: POST
+  - URI: This should be the REST endpoint you obtained from the AML Studio.
+  - Headers:
+    key: Content-Type   	value: application/json
+  - Body: This should be whatever format your endpoint expects as input.
+Make sure that the amount of input values is correct according to the schema of the input data the model expects.
+In this case, our model expects to receive eight values in an object called data.